Pinoy Family Recipes

 How To Prepare the Ingredients?

-• Next, in a large pot, combine the cleaned pork organs with lemongrass, whole peppercorns, crushed garlic, and sliced ginger.
-Fill the pot with about 3 liters of water, or enough to cover the organs completely.
+In a large pot, add the cleaned organs, smashed lemongrass, crushed garlic, sliced ginger, and whole black peppercorns.
+Pour in about 3 liters of water, or just enough to cover everything.

-• Bring the pot to a boil over medium-high heat, then reduce the heat and let it simmer gently for about 45 minutes.
-Check periodically to ensure the organs are cooking evenly and becoming tender.
+Bring the pot to a boil over medium-high heat.
+Once it boils, lower the heat and let it simmer for about 45 minutes, or until the organs become tender.
+Skim off any foam or scum that forms on the surface.

 Bopis the fresh carrots, chili and garlic on table.